rflamary/python-webgen/README.md

 * Compatibility with webgen site architecture (.page format).
 * Clean and easy site architecture (one .page file == one html file)
 * More readable configuration file (no more yaml).
-* Jinja2 templates for generation (possibility to simply set a special template per page).
+* Jinja2 templates for generation (selectable per page, templating in page).
 * Provides a coarse blog post handler (posts can be printed through template loops, no tags yet)
 * All properties set in the .page header can be used in the template
-* Links list and language menu configurable in the config file
-* Website sitemap.xml automatically generated (list of pages and not of posts)
+* Modular plugin system ()
 * Easy python plugin in subfolder (no system installation needed)

 Plugins:

+* Links list configurable in the config file.
+* Language menu.
+* Website sitemap.xml automatically generated.
-* Automatic reference page generation from bibtex file (bibtex plugin)
+* Automatic reference page generation from bibtex file.
+* Print list from csv file.
+* Zorglangue page generation (from french).

 Markdown plugins: